EU reels as scandal tarnishes parliament’s credibility

 The scandal has rocked the Socialists and Democrats (S&D) group in the Parliament.
 The group brings together center-left parties from across Europe.
 It remains the second-largest group in the 705-seat assembly but lost more than 30 seats in the last election as public support waned.

 Prosecutors have charged four people, who have not been identified, with corruption, participation in a criminal group and money laundering.
-Parliament Vice President Eva Kaili of Greece was suspended, and senior lawmakers are set Tuesday to terminate her term in office.
+Parliament Vice President Eva Kaili of Greece was among them.
+Lawmakers voted overwhelmingly Tuesday to terminate her term in office.

 Kaili, a 44-year-old Greek former TV presenter, is from the S&D. Belgian EU lawmaker Marc Tarabella suspended himself as a group member on Monday, suggesting he might be among those charged.
 Three other S&D lawmakers temporarily stood down from senior duties within the group, apparently because their parliamentary assistants were implicated.